 Above were all the types of Target markets which are based on demography.
 But with rise in competition, there are other types of Segmentation which have gained prominence.
 Based on these types of segmentation, the target market varies too.

-Target markets based on Psychographic segmentation
+Target market based on Psychographic segmentation

 - Consumer activities – Adidas, Reebok and Nike all market based on one consumer activity – Staying physically fit.
 With this ideology, Nike and Reebok have penetrated the market strongly for their sports shoes.
 These 3 are the top brands for this activity.